byu-cs-260-spring-2019/lab-4-museum-of-ordinary-objects-victoria-skylan/tutorials/displaying-items.md

 # Displaying Items

-Now that we have an admin page to upload items for the museum, let's build the front page to display all the items in the museum.
+Now that we have an admin page to add items to the museum, let's build the front page to display all the items in the museum.

 ## Front End HTML